TrendSpider vs TradingView

 TradingView Stock Scanner

-TradingView offers an easy-to-use scanner that can be applied to the stock, forex, and cryptocurrency markets.
+TradingView offers an easy-to-use scanner that can be applied to the stock and currency markets.
 In addition, it offers traders the ability to specify multiple screening filters, both fundamental and technical.
 TradingView provides a somewhat larger number of fundamental factors and financial ratios than TrendSpider does, but it lacks TrendSpider’s ability to simultaneously integrate screening factors over multiple time frames.

 The TradingView Community